olaroos/deepnetnotes/basics.md

 As I understand creating a bidirectional-gru/lstm is merging the result of two separate gru/lstms.
 IIuc (if I understand correctly) the order of the output from the counter-directional rnn/lstm is reversed and then merged in some way, summed, concatenated or elementwise-averaged before being feed to a linear-layer.

+- **Stacked GRU/LSTM**:
+Stacking multiple GRU/LSTM on each other.
+The output from the first layer of GRU/LSTM is the input to the second layer.
+The output from the final layer is feed to a linear-layer.

 - **Attention**: – [[skymind attention]] [[animated attention]]
 *Still I don't understand where the difference between attention and transformers goes.
 Are the Q, K, V part of the attention mechanism or part of the transformer?
 My guess right now is that it is part of the transformer.*
 explanation (i)  puts two different sequences at adjacent sides of a matrix.
 This matrix explains the relationship between the parts of the two sequences.